|

 wanting to learn German traffic signs in preparation for a trip as well

-as for someone who is studying to get a German or US military driver's
+as for those who are studying to get a German or US military driver's

-may also be of interest to road and sign aficionados.
+may also be of interest to road and sign aficionados (yes, that's a

 On